Nirase/Spelmotordriven-produktutveckling-HT21/docs/GameDesignDocument.md

 ### 2.1 Gameplay synopsis <a name="gameplay-synopsis"></a>
 We want to create a very relaxing gameplay loop.
 The main gameplay loop is simply ice skating without any overwhelmingly complex controls.
 As the player skates, music will be created through their movement, and the world will react to them based on their input.
 Through this we hope to create a unique experience.

 The game starts off black and white, in the middle of a frozen body of water.
 The music will be quiet and feel sad, but as the player explores, the world starts to be filled in with colour and the music starts changing.
-We’re going to aim for a look that reminds people of solitude in a montone world, we don’t want it to be realistic but we want it to be something that the players can relate to.
-As the colors return to the world we want the player to feel relaxed and comfortable in the game world.
+We’re going to aim for a look that reminds people of solitude in a monotone world, we don’t want it to be realistic but we want it to be something that the players can relate to.
+As the colours return to the world we want the player to feel relaxed and comfortable in the game world.

 </details>